paquettg/php-html-parser/README.md

 echo $dom; // '<div class="all"><p>Hey bro, <br /> :)</p></div>');
 ```

-You can modify the text of `TextNode` objects easely.
+You can modify the text of `TextNode` objects easily.
 Please note that, if you set an encoding, the new text will be encoded using the existing encoding.

 ```php
 use PHPHtmlParser\Dom;